What this means for residents

 Compassion means local government listens for the person behind the concern.
 Local relationships help people slow down, hear one another, understand the needs beneath conflict, and build trust over time.

-• Compassionate local listening.
+- Compassionate local listening.

-• Neighbour-to-neighbour care.
+- Neighbour-to-neighbour care.

-• Conflict resolution that protects dignity and strengthens trust.
+- Conflict resolution that protects dignity and strengthens trust.

 Building the map and future civic leadership

-• Encourage strong candidates from under-represented neighbourhoods.
+- Encourage strong candidates from under-represented parts of the city.

-• Build a stronger bench of future civic leaders across Owen Sound.
+- Build a stronger bench of future civic leaders across Owen Sound.

 Frequently Asked Questions